Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 "You are of your father the devil, and you want to do the desires of your father…”

 What should a Christian do if such things occur?
-Of course, they should do their best to work the problems out and create a happy marriage.
+Of course, they should their best to work the problems out and create a happy marriage.
 But what if this goal seems impossible?
-And year after year, there is ever-increasing conflict and abuse?
+And then year after year, there is ever-increasing conflict and abuse?

 Peter said, "Behold, we have left our own homes and followed You."
 And He (Jesus) said to them, "Truly I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times as much at this time and in the age to come, eternal life."